Updated June, 2020

 I heard a rumor about the CEO/company/stock.
 Is it true?

 How many warnings do you get before you’re fired?

 Is it easy to get away with stuff around here?

 The best interviews are interactive, so ask open-ended questions that will get the conversation flowing.
 Ask Why questions—as they pertain to the goal of the position.
 Ask How questions—they will help you do your job if you get hired.
 Asking these types of questions will demonstrate to the interviewer that you have the right motivations and want to be successful in the role.

 Don’t Wait Until the End to Ask Engaging Questions

 Walk into an interview with your ears wide open and a receptive attitude.
 Be prepared to ask questions during the interview—it shows you’re listening.
 If you are really interested in the company and the position, you should naturally have questions anyway.
 If necessary, jot down questions before you go to the interview.
 You can also jot down questions during the interview as new information is revealed.
 These conversations are never predictable, and you don’t know the interviewer’s state of mind (Energetic?
 Tired?
 Excited?
 Apathetic?), so don’t expect a set script or plan of action that you can follow.
 Just use your resume to answer as many questions as possible and remember why you are there: You are the best candidate!

-If you want to be fully prepared for your interview, with the best questions and self-confidence, check out our interview coaching packages.
-They cover all the bases—asking the best questions, how to construct powerful answers, insight into the hiring manager’s top candidate needs, and full support from our interview strategy experts—to give you the best chance at getting hired.
+If you want to be fully prepared for your interview, with the best questions and self-confidence, sign up for Noelle’s job search support community – and receive Noelle’s full vault of best in class interview landing resources.
+You’ll learn how to ask the best questions, construct powerful answers, receive insight into the hiring manager’s top candidate needs, and support from the top job interview experts —to give you the best chance at getting hired.